mr-robot-3192/News-Source-Analysis-using-Modeling-and-Classification-of-Tweets/README.md

 # Algorithm

-  * The problem of categorization was multiclass classification and not binary classification, we chose the following 3 algorithms to help us in building a model:
+  * The problem of categorization was multiclass classification and not binary classification, we chose the following 2 algorithms to help us in building a model:

      * Multinomial Logistical Regression
-     * Sequential Minimal Optimization
      * Random Forest
   * For creating a model, we used WEKA, and 2 methods of testing:
      * Complete Test Data